High Ridge Initiative

 How we will protect this land

-SVT, the Littleton Conservation Trust, the Harvard Conservation Trust, and the Boxborough Conservation Trust are collaborating on this initiative.
+SVT, the Littleton Conservation Trust, the Harvard Conservation Trust, the Boxborough Conservation Trust, and the three town governments are collaborating on this initiative.
 The project partners will reach out to landowners in this area to engage them in discussions about conservation options.
 The partnership will also bring awareness of this important area to the communities and hopes to engage residents in implementing conservation friendly private land management to further benefit the natural resources present.
 The High Ridge Initiative's partnership will increase the capacity that each partner organization has for conservation and will allow the partners to leverage more resources in this worthy endeavor.